HasnainKousar/assignment1/readme.md

 14. git add : git command to add a file in it's current status to the next commit.
 Ex: username:~/assignment1$ git add readme.md
 This will add the readme.md file in it's current form with all the changes to the next commit

+15. git commit- a git command to save changes to the local repo along with a message to describe the changes.
+Ex:  username:~/assignment1$ git commit -m 'added a command to the sheet'
+This will save changes to local repo with the message 'added a command to the sheet'